Photo Credit: sanjeev misra/Shutterstock.com.

 Are Extended Vehicle Warranties A Good Investment?

 I've talked about this on the air many times, whether to buy an extended warranty or not.
-I get this question from a CarPro Show listener easily once a day, so let's go through it.
+I get this question from a CarPro Show listener easily once a day and often multiple times, so let's go through it again.
+You’ll also find this one on my FAQ page at my website.

 Are Extended Warranties a Good Investment?